tomjaguarpaw/blog.poisson.chat/posts/2019-10-26-reasonable-continuations.md

   timesThree x k = k (3 * x)
 \end{code}

-That's was continuation-passing style (CPS) in a nutshell.
+That was continuation-passing style (CPS) in a nutshell.

 Functions written in CPS can be composed as follows.
 Let us refactor the comparison `10 < _` into another CPS function